Can you tell by looking?

 The special thing about scissors for left hands is that when you open them, the blade on the left hand side goes to the top.
 This means the blade on the right sits on the bottom.
 I know this is quite tricky to describe in words, this is why I made a video.
 In this video I show you the real difference between left and right handed scissors.

-Video – Right and Left Handed Scissors Explained
+Video – Left and Right Handed Scissors – The Difference Explained

-Left handed scissors – does it really matter?
+Left or right handed scissors – does it really matter?

 Yes, yes and yes!!